O-R-G/kadist/readme.md

 /out contains all original files with conformed date metadata.

+/comp contains various composite files assembled from the others.

 /bash contains utility scripts.

 After cloning repository, always run _clean to conform file modified dates as git does not store this metadata (by design).